 Before your visit

-- We recommend teachers try to visit the exhibition in advance, if possible, to get familiar with the layout, key objects and key narratives within the exhibition
+- Visit the Museum in advance, if possible, to get familiar with the layout, key objects and key narrative

 After your visit

 - Ask students to write a review of their museum visit

 - Ask students to design their own dream menu